 Exceptional career preparation.
 In order to graduate, HR majors are required to obtain 500 hours of practical experience as well as pass the SHRM-CP exam.
 This ensures you are ready to hit the ground running and immediately excel in your chosen career.

-Where are human resource management alumni now?
+Where are management - human resources emphasis alumni now?

 - Corporate recruiter, U.S. Bank, Minnesota